r-Techsupport/rTS_Wiki/blackout.md

 They do not care if they made it difficult for 3PAs.
 They have no desire to remedy the situation to allow 3PAs to properly prepare nor to lower costs.
 Unfortunately, this means it has put several developers in a rough spot.
 Many have already announced they will be shutting down their applications come June 30th.

-We can go on an on about this, but we are not the developers and cannot give the proper perspective on the issue.
+We can go on and on about this, but we are not the developers and cannot give the proper perspective on the issue.
 So, [we have compiled a list of developers describing the issue from their perspectives](/blackout#3pa-developer-announcements-on-the-situation).
 We urge you to take the time to read through their posts, once their subreddits are up if they are participating in the blackout.

-If anything please read through the post made by Apollo's developer, Christian, as he gives a very well thought out and detailed explanation on why he has been forced to shut down Apollo.
+If anything, please read through the post made by Apollo's developer, Christian, as he gives a very well thought out and detailed explanation on why he has been forced to shut down Apollo.

 ## Why are people mentioning that it will harm those that require accessible websites?
 There is no way to put this mildly, so we'll just come out with it.
-Reddit's lack of accessiblity on their almost 18 year old website is disgraceful.
+Reddit's lack of accessibility on their almost 18 year old website is disgraceful.
 The fact that they have not implemented anything for accessibility in their official mobile app is inexcusable.
 Their lack of care towards the concerns raised by the [r/blind](https://www.reddit.com/r/Blind/) moderators and community is disgusting.

 [u/spez](https://reddit.com/user/spez) stated in his recent AMA,
 > [We are working with RedReader and Dystopia to make sure they have access and will continue to work with others.
 We’ll review requests to ensure that the app is non-commercial and focused on accessibility needs.
 Approved apps can use the Data API for free.
 For our own apps, there is no excuse.
 We will do better](https://reddit.com/r/reddit/comments/145bram/addressing_the_community_about_changes_to_our_api/jnkccq7/).

 Reddit is very aware of how awful their site is for those requiring accessibility.
 It took outrage from the Reddit community for them to admit they were wrong.
-And now, as we see from his statement, they are offloading the responsibility to 3PAs, while giving very little guidence on how a 3PA will qualify for free usage of the API.
+And now, as we see from his statement, they are offloading the responsibility to 3PAs, while giving very little guidance on how a 3PA will qualify for free usage of the API.

 We will have to keep our fingers crossed that Reddit will follow through with creating a more accessible site as the free API for accessible 3PAs to use might only be temporary.